 The plane was programmed ahead of time, according to the NY Times which released the information last evening on The Kelly File.

 One aviation expert, Michael Boyd, appearing on The Kelly File last evening, said he is “worried about the jet finding us.”

 Israel has tightened their airport security because they are concerned, according to a report by The Times of Israel.
 Pilots now have to announce who they are two-and-a-half miles before landing among other unannounced measures.

-If the plane flew at low altitudes, it could have escaped radar but greatly decreased their fuel capability, possibly by as much as half.
+If the plane flew at low altitudes, it could have escaped radar but greatly decreased its fuel capability, possibly by as much as half.
 [This was corrected.
 The original erroneously stated the opposite.]

 Another theory is that it shadowed another plane to appear as one blip.
-It could flown below a Singapore plane through India with the transponders off to avoid detection.
+It could fly below a Singapore plane through India with the transponders off to avoid detection.

 Another point that was made is that radar is turned off at night in some countries.
 Indian officials gave conflicting comments Monday about whether radar systems on the Andaman and Nicobar Islands were operational at the time that Flight 370 may have passed.

 The Malaysian government said the Aircraft Communications Addressing and Reporting System, or ACARS, was switched off before the last verbal communication with whoever was flying the plane at 1:19 a.m.
 They later revised that and said the conversation between air traffic controllers and the cockpit took place at 1:07 and 1:37 a.m.

 The last response by the co-pilot Fariq Hamid was “All right, good night.”
 It might have come after the systems were shut down, making it apparent that he was involved in the hijacking.

 The Pakistani government says they have no record of it entering its airspace and are one of the 25 countries helping in the search.
 Pakistan also harbored bin Laden for ten years.